Refreshes the game displays. Occasionally required after some Options changes or game customizations.

 First, resize Player 1's game display to a desired size using the mouse.
 Then click this menu item to size all other game displays to the same size as Player 1's game display.
 Useful to set all game displays to a uniform size.

-These menu items allow you to position (Tile, Cascade and Stack) all game displays automatically relative to the location of Player 1's game display.
+These menu items allow you to position (Tile, Cascade and Stack) all Game Displays automatically relative to the location of Player 1's Game Display.
 First, move Player 1's game display to a desired location before using these operations.

 Stacks the game displays at the location of Player 1's game display.
 Stacking puts the game displays one on top of the other so that only one game clock is visible at a time during game play.
 When a player's clock starts, his game display is brought to the top of the stack.
 Useful for small displays like laptop computers.